 "It's best if computational advancements come from a deep biological need."

-Where do you see the field will in the next 5 years?
+Where do you see the field heading in the next 5 years?

 The current version of CellProfiler, for example, uses classical image processing algorithms.
 We are in the middle of this transition where within a few years biologists are going to be able to drag-and-drop their images into a web app and the software will automatically recognize a variety of structures within the cell without any training or tweaking or understanding how the image processing is working.
 If we can train models that are generalizable enough, we should be able to get to the point where image analysis becomes quite a lot easier for the biologists.